imaitland/blog/md/binary_tree.md

 }
 ```

 Which altogether isn't too bad!
-In a follow up I will look at the time and space complexity of different operations on our Tree as well as exploring enhancing it, for example creating a balanced binary tree.
+In a follow up I will look at the time and space complexity of different operations on our Tree as well as exploring enhancing it, in particular by referring to the [`std::collections::BTreeMap` implementation in the core library.](https://doc.rust-lang.org/src/alloc/collections/btree/map.rs.html#133-136)